AzureCloudWorkshops/MCW-Continuous-delivery/README.md

-# Retirement notice
+# Notice

-This workshop was/will be retired effective July 30, 2022.
-At that time the repository will be archived, and the materials will not be maintained by Microsoft.
-I will be doing my best to keep this repository up to date!
+This workshop will not be maintained by Microsoft as of July 30, 2022.
+I plan on keeping this up to date and current!

-For questions or concerns regarding the MCW library, email us at [AskAlec](mailto:aah1@mac.com).
+For questions or concerns regarding the MCW library, email [me (Alec)](mailto:aah1@mac.com).
 Please remember to include the title of the workshop in your email.

 # Continuous delivery in Azure DevOps